-The Fund seeks to achieve its objective by investing primarily in securities issued by issuers that comprise its relevant Index and through transactions that provide substantially similar exposure to securities in the Index.
-The Fund operates as an index fund and is not actively managed.
-Adverse performance of a security in the Fund's portfolio will ordinarily not result in the elimination of the security from the Fund's portfolio.
+Each Fund seeks to achieve its objective by investing primarily in securities issued by issuers that comprise its relevant Index and through transactions that provide substantially similar exposure to securities in each Index.
+Each Fund operates as an index fund and is not actively managed.
+Adverse performance of a security in each Fund's portfolio will ordinarily not result in the elimination of the security from each Fund's portfolio.
+Further, each Fund may use custom baskets to achieve its investment objective.

-The Fund intends to fully replicate the Index.
-At times, the Fund may gain exposure to only a representative sample of the securities in the Index that have aggregate characteristics similar to those of the Index.
+Each Fund intends to fully replicate each Index.
+At times, each Fund may gain exposure to only a representative sample of the securities in its Index that have aggregate characteristics similar to those of its Index.
 "Representative sampling" is an indexing strategy that involves investing in a representative sample of securities that collectively has an investment profile similar to that of an applicable underlying index.
 The securities selected are expected to have, in the aggregate, investment characteristics (based on factors such as market capitalization, volatility, and industry weightings), fundamental characteristics (such as return variability, duration, maturity, credit ratings and yield) and liquidity measures similar to those of an applicable underlying index.
-The Fund may or may not hold all of the securities in the Index.
+Each Fund may or may not hold all of the securities in its Index.

 Future Developments.
-The Board of Trustees of the Trust (the "Board") may, in the future, authorize the Fund to invest in securities contracts and investments other than those listed in this SAI and in the applicable Prospectus, provided they are consistent with the Fund's investment objective and do not violate any of its investment restrictions or policies.
+The Board of Trustees of the Trust (the "Board") may, in the future, authorize each Fund to invest in securities contracts and investments other than those listed in this SAI and in the applicable Prospectus, provided they are consistent with each Fund's investment objective and do not violate any of its investment restrictions or policies.

 Borrowing.
-The Fund is authorized to borrow money from time to time for temporary, extraordinary or emergency purposes or for clearance of transactions, and not for the purpose of leveraging its investments, in amounts not to exceed at any time 33 1/3% of the value of its total assets at the time of such borrowings, as allowed under the 1940 Act.
-Under normal market conditions, any borrowing by the Fund will not exceed 10% of the Fund's net assets; however, the Fund generally does not intend to borrow money.
+Each Fund is authorized to borrow money from time to time for temporary, extraordinary or emergency purposes or for clearance of transactions, and not for the purpose of leveraging its investments, in amounts not to exceed at any time 33 1/3% of the value of its total assets at the time of such borrowings, as allowed under the 1940 Act.
+Under normal market conditions, any borrowing by each Fund will not exceed 10% of each Fund's net assets; however, each Fund generally does not intend to borrow money.

-The purchase of securities while borrowings are outstanding may have the effect of leveraging the Fund.
-The incurrence of leverage increases the Fund's exposure to risk, and borrowed funds are subject to interest costs that will reduce net income.
-Purchasing securities while borrowings are outstanding creates special risks, such as the potential for greater volatility in the net asset value of Fund shares and in the yield on the Fund's portfolio.
-In addition, the interest expenses from borrowings may exceed the income generated by the Fund's portfolio and, therefore, the amount available (if any) for distribution to shareholders as dividends may be reduced.
-The Adviser may determine to maintain outstanding borrowings if it expects that the benefits to the Fund's shareholders will outweigh the current reduced return.
-Borrowing may cause a Fund to liquidate positions when it may not be advantageous to do so to satisfy its obligations.
+The purchase of securities while borrowings are outstanding may have the effect of leveraging each Fund.
+The incurrence of leverage increases each Fund's exposure to risk, and borrowed funds are subject to interest costs that will reduce net income.
+Purchasing securities while borrowings are outstanding creates special risks, such as the potential for greater volatility in the net asset value of each Fund's shares and in the yield on each Fund's portfolio.
+In addition, the interest expenses from borrowings may exceed the income generated by each Fund's portfolio and, therefore, the amount available (if any) for distribution to shareholders as dividends may be reduced.
+The Adviser may determine to maintain outstanding borrowings if it expects that the benefits to each Fund's shareholders will outweigh the current reduced return.
+Borrowing may cause each Fund to liquidate positions when it may not be advantageous to do so to satisfy its obligations.